Bidirectional Consistency Models: Experiments and Results

-Given an image with a masked region, our model can perform inpainting leveraging its bidirectional consistency.
-Specifically, given an image with some pixels missing, we first add a small noise to the missing pixels.
-Then, we start to invert the image by multi-step inversion.
+\textbf{Inpainting.} BCM's bidirectional consistency can also help with inpainting: having an image with some pixels missing, we first add a small noise to the missing pixels and then invert the image by multi-step inversion.
 Different from our standard inversion algorithm in \Cref{alg:inv}, at each iteration, we manually replace the region of missing pixels with a new Gaussian noise, whose scale corresponds to the current time step.
-In this way, we gradually change the out-of-distribution (OOD) region to in-distribution noise.
+In this way, we gradually fill in the missing region to in-distribution noise.
 In the end, we map the entire noisy image back to time $0$, finishing the inpainting.
-We summarize this process in \Cref{alg:inpainting}, and illustrate our BCM inpainting results in \Cref{fig:main_text_inpaint_bcm,fig:inpaint}.
+We summarize this process in \Cref{alg:inpainting}, and include more details on the hyperparameters in \Cref{appendix:inpainting_details}.
+We illustrate our BCM inpainting results on CIFAR-10 in \Cref{fig:main_text_inpaint}, with the CM's inpainting results using the algorithms proposed by \citet{song2023consistency} (Algorithm 4 in \citep{song2023consistency}) for comparison.
+Our method produces better inpainting results within much fewer NFEs.